N00byKing/NineSolsTracker/README.md

 In-game, open the map, go into the minimap and out again.
 This should reveal the entire map and show all locations.

+In the detailed map, a cursor icon is added to the center.
+Hovering over an icon will give more information.

 ## Reporting issues / Feature Requests

 Report any issues or feature requests [here](https://github.com/N00byKing/NineSolsTracker/issues).